EATiQuette

 Dining Etiquette Workshop Luncheons

-• 60-minute workshop on the basics of dining etiquette for all social and business situations.
+• 60-75 minute workshop on the basics of dining etiquette for all social and business situations.
 Optional segments on business dining and wine can be added.

-• 3-course gourmet luncheon prepared and served by the staff at Vincent Guerithault's award-winning restaurant.
-Meal includes soup, chicken entree, dessert and beverage (vegetarian option available by advance request).
+• 3-course gourmet luncheon includes soup, chicken entree, croissants, dessert and beverage (vegetarian option available by advance request).

-Cost: $27 per person with a minimum group size of 35 attendees.
-Includes presentation, luncheon, tax and gratuity.
-School bus driver's meal is free!
+Cost: $32.00 per person with a minimum group size of 35 attendees; maximum group size 65.
+Price includes presentation, luncheon, tax and gratuity.
+School bus driver's meal is free with minimum paid attendance!

 PROGRAMS FOR ARIZONA BUSINESSES